 The outcomes of the education program are based on the INTASC (Interstate New Teacher Assessment and Support Consortium) Standards and Minnesota's own Standards of Effective Practice.
-Upon successful completion of the elementary educ

-Standards of Effective Practice.
 Upon successful completion of the elementary education licensure program, the student may be recommended for a Minnesota State Teaching License in grades K-6 with a middle school endorsement in Mathematics (Grades 5-8).